nhsx/dna-risk-predict/docs/usage.md

 ### Train Model
 DNAttend trains two models independently; a baseline logistic regression model and a CatBoost model.
 The baseline model is simple model that acts as reference to assess performance improvements of CatBoost.
-Refer to the [additional documentation](./README_files/docs.md) for further details of the model workflow.

 ```bash
 dnattend train config.yaml